• Skip to primary navigation

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds

 Measure out the flour, baking soda, and salt.
-Sift into the batter, mayonnaise, and sugar mixture.
+Sift the flour mixture into the batter, mayonnaise, and sugar mixture.
 Using a silicone spatula mix everything until well combined.

 baked mushrooms cookies, beautiful dessert, butter, Christmas cookies, cocoa chocolate chips ganache, decor cookies, decor dessert, egg whites glaze, fall baking, home eggs, Mushroom Cookies Recipe, organic flour, organic sugar, poppy seeds